'}}

 Vincent also advocated for reform in the clergy and played a major role in popularizing the act of retreats.
 His dedication to the betterment of society and religious life led to his canonization as a saint in the Catholic Church.
 Lastly, he is the patron saint of charitable societies, emphasizing his lasting influence on the Church and its humanitarian efforts.

-See also Arcadius Of Mauretania
+See also Remigius

 What miracles did St Vincent de Paul perform?